 Day 9: Thursday 13 September, Antwerp

-- Tim Van Steenbergen’s new Atelier (by special appointment, to be confirmed in 2018)
+- Tim Van Steenbergen’s new Atelier (by special appointment)

 - Copyright Art and Architecture Book Store

-- Afternoon at leisure to explore Antwerp’s fashion stores: Theo-Somers, Dries Van Noten, Ganterie Boon, A.F.
-Vandevorst & Rosier 41
+- Afternoon at leisure to explore Antwerp’s fashion stores: Theo-Somers, Dries Van Noten, Ganterie Boon and A.F.
+Vandevorst

 Antwerp, with its rich history of culture and commerce, is home to cutting-edge fashion, vintage style and great places to eat.
 During the 16th century, Antwerp was one of Europe’s most prominent cities.
 It was home to artist Peter Paul Rubens, a hub for both architects and consumers of art, design and culture, and at the centre of the world’s diamond industry, which formed the backbone of the city’s commerce.
 This backdrop sets the scene today for a modern city full of medieval charm, its narrow winding lanes and cobbled streets leading the way to a playground for lovers of design, fashion and food.